 It truly doesn’t get much better than enjoying a frozen treat with family and friends on a SoIN summer day!
-When you are looking for a sweet treat to cool you down why not venture out from the usual chocolate or vanilla cone and try something different!
+When you are looking for a sweet treat to cool you down, why not venture out from the usual chocolate or vanilla cone and try something different!

 Southern Indiana has ice cream shops offering unique flavors, serving utensils, and atmosphere for you to try out this season!

-Polly's Freeze Polly's Freeze Upside Down Elvis
+Polly's Freeze Upside Down Elvis

 Retro Nostalgia: Polly’s Freeze